Task Force Tripoli: Background

 After the fall of Baghdad on April 10, US political leaders still wanted to locate Saddam Hussein who they believed had fled to his hometown.
 There was also a desire to tamp down the Kurds from aggressively seizing Iraqi Lands.
-The 4th Infantry Division was not due to arrive in Tikrit for another 7–10 days but US leaders wanted a presence their as soon as possible.
+The 4th Infantry Division was not due to arrive in Tikrit for another 7–10 days but US leaders wanted a presence there as soon as possible.
 I MEF leadership was asked if the Marines could take on the mission and responded yes.
 At the time it was believed that there were approximately 2000 Iraqi Army troops from the Republican Guard's Adnan Division in Tikrit.

 The Task Force's name was in honor of the Marines that fought in the Battle of Derna (1805).
 These Marines, led by First Lieutenant Presley O'Bannon, conducted a 521-mile (839-km) forced march through the North African desert from Alexandria, Egypt, to the eastern port city of Derna, Libya, and defeated a much larger force of Ottoman troops during the First Barbary War.

 History

 Initial invasion

 The Marines set out on the evening of 12 April and did not make an effort to secure their lines of communication.
 The task force was going to depend on the 3d Marine Aircraft Wing (3d MAW) and follow on forces from 1st Force Service Support Group to keep it resupplied.
 One of the trickiest parts of the movement north was having to get the entire column of vehicles across the Tigris River over a single decrepit bridge in the town of Al Swash.
-The bridge had only recently been secured by Marines from Gold Company, 2nd Battalion, 5th Marines and could only hold one vehicle at a time.
+The bridge had only recently been secured by Marines from Golf Company, 2nd Battalion, 5th Marines and could only hold one vehicle at a time.
 After the entire convoy had made its way across the river, the decision was made to continue attacking north and keep the advance going through the night.